Mark Levin to GOP: Investigate Obama's 'Silent Coup' vs. Trump

 4. October: FISA request.
 The Obama administration submits a new, narrow request to the FISA court, now focused on a computer server in Trump Tower suspected of links to Russian banks.
 No evidence is found — but the wiretaps continue, ostensibly for national security reasons, Andrew McCarthy at National Review later notes.
 The Obama administration is now monitoring an opposing presidential campaign using the high-tech surveillance powers of the federal intelligence services.

 5. January 2017: Buzzfeed/CNN dossier.
 Buzzfeed releases, and CNN reports, a supposed intelligence “dossier” compiled by a foreign former spy.
 It purports to show continuous contact between Russia and the Trump campaign, and says that the Russians have compromising information about Trump.
 None of the allegations can be verified and some are proven false.
-Several media outlets claim that they had ben aware of the dossier for months and that it had been circulating in Washington.
+Several media outlets claim that they had been aware of the dossier for months and that it had been circulating in Washington.

 6. January: Obama expands NSA sharing.
 As Michael Walsh later notes, and as the New York Times reports, the outgoing Obama administration “expanded the power of the National Security Agency to share globally intercepted personal communications with the government’s 16 other intelligence agencies before applying privacy protections.”
 The new powers, and reduced protections, could make it easier for intelligence on private citizens to be circulated improperly or leaked.